gaborweb/php-pdo-products-app/README.md

 # php-pdo-products-app
-Object Oriented PHP with PDO.
+Object Oriented PHP with PDO and Bootstrap.